-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 5 Moon Phases, Lunar Cycle Why does the Moon change shape?
-Students use a physical model of the Sun and Moon to investigate how the Moon's phase relates to its position relative to the Sun.
-Students notice that the Moon's phases repeat in a predictable pattern.
-4.6 There are relationships among Earth, the moon, and the sun.
-Key relationships include: (a) the motions of Earth, the moon, and the sun; (b) the causes for Earth's seasons; (c) the causes for the four major phases of the moon and the relationship to the tide cycles; and (d) the relative size, position, age, and makeup of Earth, the moon, and the sun.
-Lesson 6 New!
-Solar System & Sun Brightness How can the Sun help us explore other planets?
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Solar System & Sun Brightness How can the Sun help us explore other planets?
 Students gather evidence to support an argument that the apparent brightness of the Sun is dependent upon an observer's distance from the Sun.
 They construct a model of the solar system and gather observations of the Sun's apparent brightness from each planet within their model.
 4.5 The planets have characteristics and a specific place in the solar system.
 Key ideas include: (a) planets rotate on their axes and revolve around the sun; (b) planets have characteristics and a specific order in the solar system; and (c) the sizes of the sun and planets can be compared to one another.
-Lesson 7 Gravity Why is gravity different on other planets?
+Lesson 2 Gravity Why is gravity different on other planets?
 Using mathematics and computational thinking, students calculate how high they could jump on planets and moons that have stronger or weaker gravity than Earth.
 Students analyze and interpret this data to construct an explanation for why the amount of gravity is different on other planets.
 4.5 The planets have characteristics and a specific place in the solar system.
 Key ideas include: (a) planets rotate on their axes and revolve around the sun; (b) planets have characteristics and a specific order in the solar system; and (c) the sizes of the sun and planets can be compared to one another.
-Lesson 8 Star Brightness & Habitable Planets Could there be life on other planets?
-Students discover that the Earth is in the "Goldilocks Zone" - a distance from the Sun with the right amount of light and heat for life to exist.
+Lesson 3 Star Brightness & Habitable Planets Could there be life on other planets?
+Sun with the right amount of light and heat for life to exist.
 Students evaluate other solar systems, comparing their stars to our Sun.
 Based on their analysis, students plan a space mission to a planet with conditions similar to those on Earth.
 4.5 The planets have characteristics and a specific place in the solar system.
 Key ideas include: (a) planets rotate on their axes and revolve around the sun; (b) planets have characteristics and a specific order in the solar system; and (c) the sizes of the sun and planets can be compared to one another.